puppetlabs/puppet-docs/source/pe/2.5/puppet_classifying.markdown

 Making a Node Pull its Configuration
 -----

 Nodes with your class will pull and apply their configurations within the next half hour.
-But if you want to make them run immediately, you can use the console's live management page to control puppet agent.
+But if you want to make them run immediately, you can use the console's live management tab to control puppet agent.

+**NOTE:** Live management and MCollective are not yet supported on Windows nodes.

 * Navigate to the live management page, then navigate to the "Control Puppet" section
 * In the sidebar, click "select none" and then re-select the handful of nodes that need to run